 Sequencing engine (SE) functions are not updated in the same way as regular configuration latches.
-The SE has its own dedicated 512-byte nonvolatile, electrically erasable, programmable, read-only memory (EEPROM) for storing state definitions.
-The EEPROM provides 63 individual states, each with a 64-bit word (one state is reserved).
+The SE has its own dedicated 512-byte nonvolatile, electrically erasable, programmable, read-only memory (EEPROM) for storing state definitions, providing 63 individual states each with a 64-bit word (one state is reserved).
 At power-up, the first state is loaded from the SE EEPROM into the engine itself.
 When the conditions of this state are met, the next state is loaded from the EEPROM into the engine, and so on.
-The loading of each new state takes approximately 10 μs .
+The loading of each new state takes approximately $10~\mu s$ .